 Food diary analysis via email only $100

-Both the fertility and health packages per person include an initial consultation, 3 half hour follow ups including one with a food diary analysis, 3 months email support directly with me, and a copy of Eating Whole for recipe guidance.
+This is ideal for those who have yo-yo dieted for years, feel flat, have stress or hormonal issues, have gut issues and know it’s going to take some time to repair and feel in control.
+Includes an initial consultation, 3 half hour follow ups including one with a food diary analysis, 3 months email support directly with me, and a copy of Eating Whole for recipe guidance.

 Your appointments can be pre-booked or arranged as we go.
 Everything is structured and tailored around your individual situation, goals, and health concerns.
-You also get a copy of Eating Whole to make cooking at home easier.
+Terms of engagement apply.

 Areas I specialise in